ISCN/SOC-DRaHR/README.md

 3) *Review* submitted scripts for complience with larger data set

 Once a data set is found please start an issue including full citation and link to the archived data, this should be updated and used to coordinate data migration from identification to fully processed.
-Copy the data to a folder into 'repoData/\$PI\$year'.
+Copy the data locally to a folder into 'repoData/\$PI\$year' but do not commit the data to the repository.
-In the data folder, inlcude a README.txt with any notes about the data set (including a full citation and contact information for the data provider if possible), and a processing script to convert the provided data format into the long tables used in this project named 'processData_\$PI\$year.R' format.
+In the data folder, inlcude a README.txt with any notes about the data set (including a full citation and contact information for the data provider if possible).
+Processing scripts should be submitted to [SoilDataR](https://github.com/ktoddbrown/soilDataR) via a pull request and filenames should follow the 'processData_\$PI\$year.R' format.

-Contributers who identify, code and/or review will be *acknowledged* during data set versioning milestones.
+Contributers who identify, code and/or review will be acknowledged as co-authors during data set versioning milestones.
+Please ensure that your name, affiliation and role is correctly identified in the CONTRIBUTORS.txt file.
-Data versions will be assigned DOIs.
+Repository versions will be assigned DOIs.
 Any manuscripts which use data aggregated here are asked to cite the appropreate version but are not required to list contributers as co-authors.

 Data contributes are welcome, however the data set must be previously archived elsewhere with an assigned DOI.